 Why use an SD-WAN?

 Buying all of the cable to link two sites together and getting permission to lay that cable over public and private land is very expensive and complicated.
 One solution is to lease a line from a telecommunications company.
-However, this strategy is also very expensive.
+However, this strategy is also costly.

 SD-WANs require a device to connect to the internet.
 The system can be created by channeling all internet-bound traffic through a server that runs the WAN-creating software and then on to the network’s gateway.
 This is called a virtual solution.
 The other option is to buy a special appliance that is a gateway with the SD-WAN software embedded in it.